Our Uniqueness

 At this wonderful school of ours, the ceremony of Flag Up and Flag Down started at the very beginning of Ruzawi in 1928, and a couple of photos from the early days of our school, show a whole lot of boys digging a huge hole and another of them pushing up a flag pole to stand in it.

 From the very beginning, every Sunday, the school raised and lowered the Ruzawi Flag – standing exactly as we do now, dressed smartly in Nos 1, with shiny shoes and proud to be at Ruzawi ….
-All round the perimeter of Flag Lawn, first standing ‘at ease’ – absolutely still, no fidgeting or talking – waiting for the important moment when the Headmaster – then Canon Grinham, now Mr Davis – would inspect each pupil; then standing ‘to attention’ – again absolutely still, arms by our sides, feet together, while the Colour Party marches to the flag pole and raises the Ruzawi Flag, while the school watches it fluttering in the breeze.
+All round the perimeter of Flag Lawn, first standing ‘at ease’ – absolutely still, no fidgeting or talking – waiting for the important moment when the Headmaster – then Canon Grinham, now Mr Brider – would inspect each pupil; then standing ‘to attention’ – again absolutely still, arms by our sides, feet together, while the Colour Party marches to the flag pole and raises the Ruzawi Flag, while the school watches it fluttering in the breeze.

 This flag represents our school and us, and deserves our greatest respect.